ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 Running the Topic Modeling Code can be a very time cosuming process taking upwards of 20 minutes.
 While this time constraint is something our stakeholders seem to be okay with, we do not want them waiting around for a Topic Modeling Script to run if the cleaned data has not changed.
 To avoid this, we concatonate the last 50 headline_ids and hash the content to generate a len 8-alphanumeric id that we append to the output filepath.
 If an outputfile with the len 8-alphanumeric id exists, we do not re-run the topic modeling script as we know the data has not changed.

 ## NGram Analysis
-We also wanted to provide our stakeholders with some specific insight on terms that customers strongly expressed when interacting with an IBM product.
-In order to do this, we conducted the NGram Analysis.
 N-Grams can be a very useful tool when trying to figure out which words and phrases are commonly expressed in a set of unstructured data.
-Analyzing trends in N-Grams can tell us what topics customers have started talking about, and what topics have fallen out of favor.
-We focused mainly on 2 and 3 letter phrases known as bigrams and trigrams for this analysis.
+Analyzing trends in N-Grams can tell us what topics people have started talking about, and what topics have fallen out of favor.
+I focused mainly on 2 and 3 letter phrases known as bigrams and trigrams for this analysis.
 TF-IDF weightings can be applied to sets of ngrams to narrow down the scope of bigrams and trigrams returned.

-Once we generated top bigrams and trigrams from our dataset, we went back and tagged each utterance with the most related bigrams and trigrams given a certain threshold.
-Our stakeholder's really liked this feature because it allowed them to take a commonly expressed bigram and see which utterances mentioned them.
+Once I generated top bigrams and trigrams from our dataset,  I went back and tagged each utterance with the most related bigrams and trigrams given a certain threshold.

 If you want to see the sole behavior of the NGram Analysis please run the command below:
 ```